Boarders/slick-blog/site/posts/peano.md

 for $\mathbb{N}$ which means that we may use these methods on $\mathbb{N}$ and Agda will infer the instance we have provided.

 Now we are in a position to formalise the Peano axioms.
-In much the same way as we have done with equivalence relations we again use records to encode algebraic structure:
+In much the same way as we have done with equivalence relations, we again use records to encode algebraic structure:

 ```agda
 record Peano (N : Set) {{rel : EqRel N}} : Set₁ where